s538225/Digital-Forensics-Group/README.md

 We need to break into a program that the hackers have created.
 You will need to provide the identifier, *6470*, as the only argument to the program.
 What is the flag?
+We used hashcat to identify the passwords from the given hashvalues.

 ## Reverse Engineering